particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Carrier updates 2026-08-04

+Vodafone in India on Tachyon does support 5G, it was missing from the list.
+In the Netherlands, all carriers have sunset 3G (but still have 2G and 4G).

 ### Binary data in webhooks 2026-07-30

 Added a section to [Integrations - Webhooks](/integrations/webhooks/#binary-data) to explain how binary data is encoded.
 It was in [Typed and extended publish](/reference/device-os/typed-publish/) but not integrations.